 How to Get Gingerbread House to Stay Together

 Tonight I helped my granddaughter put together and decorate a pre-fab gingerbread Christmas village.
 What a freakin’ pain in the... oh, oops I mean what a wonderful memory we will share.

 Maybe there are some really crafty people out there that this Christmas project would be a cinch for, but I’m not one of them.
 If you haven’t done this before and are thinking about building a gingerbread village, let me give you a few tips to smooth the way.
 Perhaps you can learn something from my mistakes.

 Tips for Avoiding Gingerbread Disaster

-The box says the gingerbread houses need to sit for an hour after assembly before you decorate them, I would say this is the bare minimum.
-I would recommend leaving them for at least 3 hours before you make any attempt at decorating them.
+- The box says the gingerbread houses need to sit for an hour after assembly before you decorate them, I would say this is the bare minimum.
+I would recommend leaving them for at least three hours before you make any attempt at decorating them.

 If this helps even one person be more successful with assembling their gingerbread village, my job is done.
 I’m posting pictures of the results, but I really wish I had taken one of the colossal mess we made.